Luke McCown: Cleveland Browns

 McCown was selected by the Cleveland Browns in the fourth round (106th overall) of the 2004 NFL draft.
 He went on to start in four games for in his rookie season.
-On April 24, 2005, he was traded to the Tampa Bay Buccaneers in exchange for sixth round 2005 draft pick (#203-Andrew Hoffman).
+On April 24, 2005, he was traded to the Tampa Bay Buccaneers in exchange for a sixth round 2005 draft pick (#203-Andrew Hoffman).

 Tampa Bay Buccaneers

-In 2005, he was declared inactive but dressed as the third-string quarterback for the first ten games.
+In 2005, McCown was declared inactive but dressed as the third-string quarterback for the first ten games.
 He was the backup quarterback for the last seven contests, including one playoff game.

-In 2006, he was injured during the preseason.
+In 2006, McCown was injured during the preseason.
 He spent the first seven weeks of the regular season on the physically unable to perform list.
 He was activated on November 3.
 He was declared inactive but dressed as the third-string quarterback for the final nine games of the season.

-In 2007, he appeared in five games with three starts, registering 1,009 passing yards, three interceptions, five touchdowns and a 91.7 quarterback rating.
-In week 13, McCown produced his finest performance as an NFL quarterback, throwing for 313 yards and two touchdowns during an emergency start for the injured Jeff Garcia in the Buccaneers 27–23 victory over the New Orleans Saints.
-He started the next game against the Houston Texans and was 25-38 for 266 yards and no interceptions, but a loss.
+In 2007, McCown appeared in five games with three starts, registering 1,009 passing yards, three interceptions, five touchdowns and a 91.7 quarterback rating.
+In week 13, he produced his finest performance as an NFL quarterback, throwing for 313 yards and two touchdowns during an emergency start for the injured Jeff Garcia in the Buccaneers 27–23 victory over the New Orleans Saints.
+McCown started the next game against the Houston Texans and was 25-38 for 266 yards and no interceptions, but a loss.
 He came in relief in the second half of week 16 and threw for 185 yards and one interception.
 He started the last game as the Bucs had already clinched a playoff spot.
 He threw for 236 yards and one interception with two touchdowns.

-In 2008, he played in two games against the Carolina Panthers and the San Diego Chargers.
+In 2008, McCown played in two games against the Carolina Panthers and the San Diego Chargers.